 To get started, you add your accounts to MoneyWiz: cash on hand, checking accounts, savings accounts, investments, whatever you want.
 The app can download transactions automatically from online banks and PayPal, but you can also opt to enter the details manually.

 The Accounts section is where you’ll see your transactions.
-They’re helpfully categorized by MoneyWiz, but you can always re-categorize any by clicking Options > Edit.
+MoneyWiz helpfully categorizes them, but you can always re-categorize any by clicking Options > Edit.
 Categories come into play when making your budget, in the section below.

 In the Budgets section, you can set up budgets: think of these as spending buckets for different parts of your life.
 Your Home budget might have your mortgage and utilities, and then you have a Food budget where you set a goal for how much you want to spend on groceries and eating out.
-Transportation could have your car payment, gas, parking, bus pass, etc. Don’t worry about nailing this the first time, just try to roughly sketch out the stuff you spend money on, and you can tweak it as needed—which may happen month to month.
-Either way, a budget gets an amount of money to spend total, and then you choose which categories that needs to cover.
-If you want to rename categories or add new ones, open Settings > Categories.
+Transportation could have your car payment, gas, parking, bus pass, etc. Don’t worry about nailing this the first time.
+Just try to sketch out the stuff you spend money on roughly, and you can tweak it as needed—which may happen month to month.
+Either way, a budget gets an amount of money to spend total, and then you choose which categories need to cover.
+To rename categories or add new ones, open Settings > Categories.

 The Scheduled section lets you project income and bills out into the future.
 If you know your life insurance or car insurance is due once or twice a year, you can store those here.
 If you get a reliable bonus, that could go here.
 And all your regular, repeating bills are easy to set up here too.
 MoneyWiz keeps track of all of this on a calendar and sends reminders.

-The Reports section is where you can generate graphs comparing different budgets, drill into categories, see your trends over time, and more.
-You get a selection of graphs based on how much data and how many budgets you have, and then after you tweak the parameters to get the output you like, you can save a report to run anytime you like.
-They’re really helpful.
+The Reports section allows you to generate graphs comparing different budgets, drill into categories, see your trends over time, and more.
+You get a selection of graphs based on how much data and how many budgets you have, and then after you tweak the parameters to get the output you like, you can save a report to run anytime you want.

 MoneyWiz takes the work out of making a budget.
 Getting the hang of it can take a few tries—not because the software isn’t great, just because if you’re not used to doing a budget, it’s hard to nail down every dollar you’re going to spend.
 But it’s worth it in more ways than one.
 Here’s why you should do a budget.